Gibson J-200: Current models

 Gibson currently makes many variations of the J-200.

 The SJ-200 Studio is the lowest model in the line, featuring walnut rather than maple back and sides, chrome hardware, a plain pickguard, natural finish and no fingerboard binding, but it retains the inlays and electronics of the SJ-200 Standard.
 It has at times been discontinued.

 The SJ-200 Standard is available in sunburst and natural, featuring LR Baggs electronics, gold hardware, Grover tuners, figured maple back and sides and a three-piece laminate neck (maple/rosewood/maple).
 It also has a rosewood fingerboard and bridge, an engraved pickguard, and mother-of-pearl crown inlays.

 The SJ-200 Custom is a high-end model, featuring rosewood back and sides (like the original SJ-200s from the 1930s), a rosewood fingerboard and bridge, gold hardware, Grover Imperial tuners, LR Baggs electronics, an upgraded case, the same three-piece neck as the Standard and Studio, abalone inlays, an engraved pickguard, an older, script-style Gibson logo, and a 'four ribbon bridge' instead of the Standard's 'two ribbon' bridge.

 Two replicas of old models one the Prewar SJ-200 in Rosewood and the other a replica of a 1957 from Gibson's Historic Collection of guitars.

 Along with these three are two reissues, the True Vintage (based on the 1950s construction) and the Western Classic Prewar 200, which is similar in specifications to the original early models (rosewood back and sides, ebony fingerboard, block inlays).
 Gibson also does limited run models, such as the J-200 Koa, the J-200 Trophy, and Montana Gold.

 Gibson's Generation Collection, introduced in 2022, includes the G-200, with the same shape but simplified appointments, a cutaway and an additional soundhole on the player-facing side called a Player Port.
 This model has walnut back and sides and a satin lacquer finish.

 Gibson's brand, Epiphone, produces a more affordable version of the J-200.
 As of 2020, Epiphone released a new "Inspired by Gibson" model of the J-200, which brings the character and specifications of the Gibson model to a wider market.
-It currently retails for $899 and comes in two colors – Aged Vintage Sunburst and Aged Natural Antique.
+It retailed in June 2024 for $899 and comes in two colors – Aged Vintage Sunburst and Aged Natural Antique.